Daaanieell/UI-Research-WS-2/README.md

 # 🧙‍♂️ Unity Editor UI Workshop

 ## Each step has a matching solution branch.
 If you’re stuck, you can move to the branch corresponding with the step to continue working.
+> e.g. Stuck on step 5.1?
+Open the branch `steps/5.1` to see the answer!

 ## Table of Contents
   - [Introduction](#introduction)